By: Caroline Vazzana

 Other than Christmas and New Years Eve, there is no crazier or more exciting time in New York City than Fashion Week.
 A time, in my opinion, where the real world seems to be put on pause, and only the “fashion world” ceases to exist.

-Depicted in many televisions shows and movies, Fashion Week is made to look like the culmination of all things fashion and one of the greatest times in the city, and I really believe it is.
-But, if you’re just starting out in your career in the fashion industry, landing a ticket and navigating the Fashion Week scene isn’t as easy as it looks.
+Depicted in many televisions shows and movies, Fashion Week is made to look like the culmination of the industry and one of the greatest times in the city, and I really believe it is.
+But, if you’re just starting out in your career, landing a ticket and navigating the Fashion Week scene isn’t as easy as it looks.
 So, to make things easier for you, and to save you from a faux pas, I’ve rounded up my best tips and tricks for navigating Fashion Week like a pro.
+Enjoy!

 Be Prepared to Network